Advanced Thinking School

 For primary school students we run a series of thinking skills days at MGGS, allowing students to develop thinking and reasoning through the use of De Bono’s Six Hats, Tony Ryan’s Thinkers Keys and David Hyerle’s Thinkers Maps.
 These days have been a huge success and are well received by teachers and students alike.
 One teacher stated:

 I so want to say ‘thank you’ for the super experiences you provided for our pupils yesterday.
 It really did give them the opportunity to develop their thinking skills in very different workshops.

-Our Taster Day Master Classes for Year 5 girls include an introduction to thinking skills.
+Our Taster Day Master Classes for Year 5 and 6 girls include an introduction to thinking skills.
 Please visit the Primary School Events page for further details and booking.